HDFGroup/hdf-rest-api/GroupOps/POST_Group.rst

 id
 ^^
-The UUID of the newly created group
+The UUID of the newly created group.

+root
+^^^^
+The root group of the domain which the group was created in.

 attributeCount
 ^^^^^^^^^^^^^^